devinkr/js-dom/readme.md

 ## Learning Objectives

 - Explain what the DOM is and how it is structured
-- Select and target DOM elements using DOM methods
-- Select and target DOM elements using a query selector
+- Select and target DOM elements using jQuery selectors
 - Create, read, update, and delete DOM elements
 - Change the attributes or content of a DOM element
 - Explain the benefits of jQuery